ericdequ/GovCon/data/blog/resolving_contract_disputes_with_government_agencies.md

 ## Introduction

 Welcome to the intricate world of contract disputes with government agencies!
 If you’re reading this, chances are you’ve either found yourself in a tug-of-war over a government contract or you’re trying to understand how to steer clear of such situations.
 Whichever the case, you’ve come to the right place.
-Today, we'll unpack this complex subject and explore how advanced technologies are revolutionizing dispute resolutions.
+Today, well unpack this complex subject and explore how advanced technologies are revolutionizing dispute resolutions.

 ## The Nature of Government Contracts